 In 2010, Jimbo Fisher took over and continued the streak with bowl appearances in all eight of his seasons in Tallahassee.
 The 'Noles won at least 10 games in six of those eight seasons, including a 14-0 record and National Championship in 2013.

 The 2017 season was by far the program's worst season under Fisher with a 7-6 record.
 The team nearly missing out on a bowl-game, needing three consecutive wins to end that season, which leads us to 2018.

 Very few schools have had as much success over the past 40 seasons.
-There are schools who have a more storied past and have more well-known traditions, but Florida State isn’t out-shined on the field by many over the last four decades.
+There are schools who have a more storied past and have more well-known traditions, but Florida State isn't out-shined on the field by many over the last four decades.
 All schools have down years.
-The most important thing for the Seminoles moving forward is to make sure this is just a few seasons, not decades of mostly mediocrity like Notre Dame or Tennessee.
+The most important thing for the Seminoles moving forward is to make sure this is just a few seasons, not decades of mostly mediocrity.